todokku/SecretSanta/README.md

 * No account registration required!
 Just provide the names and emails of each member
 * No spam!
 We encrypt and store your emails, and will never send you unnecessary emails (unlike some online Secret Santa apps...)
 * Automatically emails each person their gift assignment (who to give to)
-* Lets the gift recipients send a message, such as a wishlist, to the email of their Secret Santa
+* Lets each member send a message, such as a wishlist, to the email of their Secret Santa without knowing who they are
 * Each member's Secret Santa remains anonymous, you can't use math to guess who your Secret Santa is
 * You will never be assigned to yourself
 * If A is giving a gift to B, we won't generate a pairing where B is also giving to A